roddyyaga/ocoi/README.md

 # OCaml On Ice

-OCaml On Ice is a web framework in the style of Ruby on Rails or Django, but in OCaml.
-At the moment it is an extension of [Opium](https://github.com/rgrinberg/opium) plus some code generation tools.
-It is designed primarily for building REST APIs.
-In particular, it should work well for REST APIs that are consumed by ReasonML frontends (for instance it should be simple to share code between frontend and backend with that setup).
+OCaml On Ice is a web framework in the style of Ruby on Rails, built on top of [Opium](https://github.com/rgrinberg/opium).
+It is designed for building REST APIs, espeically ones that are consumed by BuckleScript or js\_o\f_ocaml frontends.

 ## Tutorial
 The classic web framework tutorial -- building a todo app.
 It should make sense even if you don't know any OCaml or web